donutblikethat/donutblikethat/README.md

 do not be mad at the messenger but the person who sent the site to you.

 # i would like to send you hate mail
-okay feel free: feel free to send hate mail to <a href="mailto:donutblikethat@gmail.com?Subject=i%20love%20your%20website%20aka%20hate%20mail%20😍" style="color: white;"> donutblikethat@gmail.com</a>.
+okay feel free 😍: send hate mail to donutblikethat@gmail.com</a>.

 # remember to always be kind
 maybe tone it down a bit... they sent this to you for a reason. you can do it - cheers!